nbering/nicholasbering-ca/_posts/2021-06-06-sawppy-rpi4b.md

 Once I'd sorted out power, everything else was a breeze.
-Using the `raspi-config` command, I set the keyboard locale, WiFi settings, changed the hostname to the somewhat whimsicle name "star-rover", and so on.
+Using the `raspi-config` command, I set the keyboard locale, WiFi settings, changed the hostname to the somewhat whimsical name "star-rover", and so on.

 The only other minor hiccup I had was that I tried to configure it to connect to my 5GHz network, but that doesn't appear to be supported.
 But since my router is